MohamedGonem/sysmon/README.md

 ## Status

 Early stage.
 Known Issues:
-- Crashes if no battery is present (desktop system)
+- Crashes if no battery is present (desktop system) see #4
-- Craches if no swap partition exists (divide by zero)
+- Craches if no swap partition exists (divide by zero) see #5

   Contributions welcome - see the [issue tab](https://github.com/MohamedGonem/sysmon/issues) for `good first issue` tasks.